SUNY BROOME COMMUNITY COLLEGE CAMPUS

 Temporary passes need to be obtained from the Public Safety Parking Office if a faculty/staff member needs to park in a lot they are not assigned to.
 This could include coming on campus outside normal business hours or conducting business in a location not near the faculty/staff member's assigned lot.

-Broome Community College reserves the right to designate and limit other parking spaces on campus for use by specific individuals which may include, but is not limited to, the President, Student Assembly President, Office of Public Safety Employee of the Month, etc.
+SUNY Broome Community College reserves the right to designate and limit other parking spaces on campus for use by specific individuals which may include, but is not limited to, the President, Student Assembly President, etc.